Thursday, February 7, 2008

 Organic and/or solvent-free textured soy protein (TVP®, BTW, is the same thing, but it is a registered brand name, and is also the same thing as "textured vegetable protein" or TSP), is available!

-Frontier Co-op has unflavored organic textured soy protein in three different sizes.
+textured soy protein in 2 different sizes:

-I also like a product called Soy Curls®, which is like stir-fry slices.
+I also like a product called Soy Curls®, which is like stir-fry strips.
 It is made from the WHOLE soybean (non-GMO).
 It is very tender and great for stir-fries, etc. Since it contains the natural oil, I keep this dried product in the freezer.
 Soy Curls® are solvent-free, and I use the crumbs on the bottom of the box sort of like TVP granules.

 As for commercial textured soy protein products, Nexsoy makes a commercial organic textured soy protein that manufacturers use for organic meat substitutes.